General national economic measures

 €170m of supplementary credit through for liquidity guarantees for medium and small export firms

--Under a three-month aid period that will last until June 9, if companies promise not to cut staff, the state offers to pay 75% of employees’ salaries at a maximum of 23,000 Danish crowns (around €3,000) per month, while the companies pay the remaining 25%.
+-Under a subsidy scheme that lasted until 29 August 2020, if companies promised not to cut staff, the state offered to pay 75% of employees’ salaries at a maximum of 23,000 Danish crowns (around €3,000) per month, while the companies pay the remaining 25%.

--Three tax measures were announced to boost business liquidity (more info here):
+-Three tax measures were announced in March 2020 to boost business liquidity (more info here):

-Large companies will have 30 additional days to pay VAT.
+Large companies had 30 additional days to pay VAT.

-All companies will be granted four additional months to pay their labor contributions originally due through the end of June.
+All companies were granted four additional months to pay their labour contributions originally due through the end of June 2020.

-The government is also lifting the ceiling on businesses’ tax accounts so that corporations won’t have to pay negative interest rates when placing cash in the bank.
-That limit is rising from the current level of DKK 200,000 to DKK 10 million (around €1,34m) until the end of November 2020.
+The government also lifted the ceiling on businesses’ tax accounts so that corporations didn’t have to pay negative interest rates when placing cash in the bank.
+That limit rose from the previous level of DKK 200,000 to DKK 10 million (around €1,34m) until the end of November 2020.

--Government pays up to 90% of wage for 3 months for workers who are sent home, covers income for self-employed, helps to cover fixed costs.
+-Government paid up to 90% of wage for 3 months for workers who were sent home, covered income for self-employed, helped to cover fixed costs.

--For businesses forced by law to close down, all expenditures including rent will be fully covered by the State.
+-For businesses forced by law to close down, all expenditures including rent were fully covered by the State.

 National measures specific to the music sector or to culture in general